saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - Infix function allows to create more fluent call

-Anonymous functions Vs lambda expression
+### Anonymous functions Vs lambda expression
 - Af allows mutliple return calls.
 - Af : multiple returns, can specify return type.

 Like named functions, anonymous functions can contain any number of expressions.
 The returned value of the function is the result of the final expression.

-Inline functions
+### Inline functions
-"inline" keyword, used for flattening a higher order function which takes lambda expression as parameter.
+- "inline" keyword, used for flattening a higher order function which takes lambda expression as parameter.
 Helps in optimization, no call stack

-#################
--Optimize higher oreder function by inlining calls. overhead, no anonymous class for lambda expression in parameter.
+-Optimize higher order function by inlining calls.
+- overhead, no anonymous class for lambda expression in parameter.
-You can use "noinline" for lambda expression if you don't want to inline it.
+- You can use "noinline" for lambda expression if you don't want to inline it.
-Inline doesn't work if you assign lambda to a variable (ie store it).
+- Inline doesn't work if you assign lambda to a variable (ie store it).
-Inlining is good when function body is small.
+- Inlining is good when function body is small.
-Stack trace and debugging for inline functions.
+- Stack trace and debugging for inline functions.
 Goto call site/function body.

-Return and local return
+### Return and local return
 - Use label to perform local returns from lambdas.

 return@mylabel
 label@ function definition.

-non local return is allowed only from inline function.
+- non local return is allowed only from inline function.

-anonymous function does a local return by default.
+- anonymous function does a local return by default.
 Whereas lambda does a non local return by default.

-Tail recursion
+### Tail recursion
 - Allows for TCO(tail call optimization).
--
-Tail recursive function: the last call should be to the function itself.
+- Tail recursive function: the last call should be to the function itself.
-Tail recursive function can be optimised in kotlin usin the keyword "tailrec".
+- Tail recursive function can be optimised in kotlin usin the keyword "tailrec".

-Operator overloading
+### Operator overloading
 - certain operators can be overloaded using conventions.

 In k we can't define a symbol as an operator, but we can overload certain operators.
 For eg. You can define a data class method with keyword "operator" and name "plus" to overload + operator.
 We can also use "operator" key with extension function.

-Lambda extension: lambda with receivers
+### Lambda extension: lambda with receivers
 This help in creating a DSL like code.
 You can access the class properties in the lambda function.

-Invoking instances in Kotlin
+### Invoking instances in Kotlin
 - Use member function "invoke" with "operator" keyword.
 - now we can use "()" on the instance of the class, eg classInstance().

-Lambda extension and Instance invoking lets you create DSL which is used in Android development and Gradle scripting. also groovy style KOtlin HTML builders. also JSON DSL and SQL dialects.
+- Lambda extension and Instance invoking lets you create DSL which is used in Android development and Gradle scripting.also groovy style Kotlin HTML builders. also JSON DSL and SQL dialects.

-Functional constructs in Kotlin
+### Functional constructs in Kotlin
 - Currying, composition not supported in standard Kotlin lib.
 - But the above can be implmented using Kotlin language.
 - There are open source libs which implements them.
 - Kotlin language can be easily extended with new functionality, eg. currying and composition functions.

-Fields in Kotlin
+### Fields in Kotlin
-Kotlin doesn't have fields.
+- Kotlin doesn't have fields.
-you can define get() and set() for a property using "field" keyword. field can back only one property.
+- you can define get() and set() for a property using "field" keyword.
+- field can back only one property.

-Late initialization in Kotlin
+- Late initialization in Kotlin
-Late initialization of a property.
+- Late initialization of a property.

-lateinit keyword for variable to be initialized by the framework, not by the user, user will later access this property.
-This also helps in getting meaning ful exception.
+lateinit keyword for variable to be initialized by the framework, not by the user, user will later access this property.This also helps in getting meaningful exception.

-Nested classes
+### Nested classes
-You can access like a namespace (if it's not private) nested class and can instantiate it .
+- You can access like a namespace (if it's not private) nested class and can instantiate it .
-You can also access it from Java code in same manner.
+- You can also access it from Java code in same manner.
-Nested class with "inner" keyword can access the properties of outer class.
+- Nested class with "inner" keyword can access the properties of outer class.
-You can access Inner classes only by instance of the outer class and not as a namespace.
+- You can access Inner classes only by instance of the outer class and not as a namespace.

-Companion objects
+### Companion objects
 kotlin does not have static class or method.
 We can create a top level method or create a method in top level object(singleton?).
 In kotlin static method are implemented using companion objects.
 These are accessible from Java code.
 - You can directly access the methods of inner class by using "companion" keyword.
 This way you can skip the derefrencing of inner class.
 - Each class can have only single companion object.
 - The methods of inner class can be accesed from java by annotating them by "JvmStatic".

-Hiding constructors in Kotlin
+### Hiding constructors in Kotlin
 - To hide the constructor being called use "private constructor" keyword(s) after class keyword.
 - This way you can force the user to use only the factory method of the class for creatng instances of that class.

-Sealed classes in Kotlin
+### Sealed classes in Kotlin
 - Kotlin doesnt have algebric data types.
 - But you can simulate them using sealed classes.
 - Selaed classes puts restriction on what type of classes can inherit from base class.